 - Stage IIIA: the tumor is less than 5 cm, spread to 5-9 lymph nodes but has not spread to distant sites.

-- Stage IIIB: the tumor has grown into the chest wall or skin, but without lymph node involvement or up to 9 axillary lymph nodes.
+- Stage IIIB: the tumor has grown into the chest wall or skin, but without lymph node involvement or up to 9 Related to the armpit. lymph nodes.

 - Stage IIIC: the tumor can be any size, spread to 10 or more lymph nodes in areas such as under the clavicle, above the clavicle, enlarged the mammary lymph nodes.